mozilla/sandboxed-regexp/README.md

 Rust's [`regex`](https://docs.rs/regex/) crate, by contrast, is specifically designed to [safely handle untrusted input](https://docs.rs/regex/#untrusted-input) without blowing up.

-So let's use WebAssembly to bring this same safe handling of untrusted regexes to JavaScript, with the addition of extra sandboxing!
+So let's use WebAssembly to bring this same safe handling of untrusted regexes from Rust to JavaScript, with the addition of extra sandboxing!